Rushadilly/Revival/posts/Revival #3.md

 Joseph wished she'd either say something or leave, but she lingered.

 Was he supposed to be doing something?
-Why was she still looking at him like that?
+<br>Why was she still looking at him like that?

 She waited for the strike to follow—for the disgust, the mockery.